apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FTX is suing Binance to recover nearly $1.8 billion**
+**Trump expected to announce Stephen Miller as deputy chief of staff for policy**

-You can read more about it [here](https://www.theverge.com/2024/11/11/24293431/ftx-suing-binance-1-8-billion-fraud-allegations).
+You can read more about it [here](https://www.cnn.com/2024/11/11/politics/stephen-miller-trump-administration/index.html).

 ## Requirements
 - Python 3.8